 The Consolidated Plan is consistent with the City's Assessment of Fair Housing Plan (AFH) and Housing for a Resilient New Orleans plan, which sets the goal of building or preserving 7,500 affordable housing units by 2021.
 The City and HANO also understand that, in order to lay the foundation for efforts to affirmatively further fair housing, the Consolidated Plan must address more than affordable housing and must factor in discrimination on the basis of race and national origin.
+The Consolidated Plan must also identify other barriers to access to opportunity and address factors contributing to those disparities in developing affordable housing.
+This is the reason to take a more in-depth look at the issues in the AFH

-The depth look at the issues in the AFH Plan and the existing HousingNOLA Plan, which provided a data framework that, addressed a number of issues that create barriers to housing and opportunity in New Orleans.
+Plan and the existing HousingNOLA Plan, which provided a data framework that, addressed a number of issues that create barriers to housing and opportunity in New Orleans.